Same day dispatch

 Understanding the Results of a Blood Alcohol Screening Test

 Understanding the results of blood alcohol screening tests is important to assess the level of intoxication in a person correctly.
 If the BAC is zero (0.00%), it means no alcohol is present in the bloodstream.
 This indicates sobriety, and the individual is not under the influence.
 A low BAC (0.01% to 0.05%) indicates a minimal amount of ethanol in the system.
-At this level, people may experience mild relaxation.
+At this level, people may experience mild relaxation and increased confidence.

 When the BAC reaches a very high level (0.16% and above), individuals are at severe risk of alcohol poisoning.
 Symptoms may include confusion, dizziness, vomiting, loss of consciousness, and even risk of coma.
 Immediate medical attention is vital in such cases.
 Lastly, it is vital to remember that people can have different reactions to alcohol and tolerance levels can vary.